 In Canada, the Company's product portfolio consists of dried flower, pre-rolls and pressed hash offerings under the premium WAGNERS brand and ultra-premium Highland Grow brand.
-The WAGNERS brand was launched by TJAC in mid-2021, while the Highland Grow brand was acquired through the acquisition of MYM in July 2021.
+The WAGNERS brand was acquired through the Trichome Transaction and launched by TJAC in mid-2021, while the Highland Grow brand was acquired through the MYM Transaction.

-The WAGNERS brand offers high-quality cannabis on a consistent basis and at an approachable price point for consumers.
-The Highland Grow brand offers cannabis consumers ultra-premium product, curated to their tastes.
-Both the WAGNERS and Highland Grow brands have proven to be very popular with consumers, each holding a top 3 position in Ontario across their respective price segments (year-to-date in 2022).
+The WAGNERS brand offers premium cannabis on a consistent basis and at an approachable price point for consumers.
+The Highland Grow brand offers cannabis consumers an ultra-premium product, curated to their tastes.
+Both the WAGNERS and Highland Grow brands have proven to be very popular with consumers, each holding a top 3 position in Ontario across their respective price segments (year-to-date in 2022).7